 While growing, the tree is just a virtual data structure.
 After growing, it’s time to build a 3D model.
 Building the tree model is a two step process.
 Main branches are first created, followed by the placement of twig models.

 Traveling further down to the base, we reach a branching point.
 As a side branch joins the current branch, the two don’t just add up.
 Both thicknesses blend naturally through an exponential formula.
-Branching Thickness Exponent controls the blending.
-It defines the character of a tree big time.
-Its value usually ranges from 1.5 to 2.8, with most trees around 2.4.
-It’s tempting to pick a low value, which adds a lot of thickness at branching points.
-This rapidly adds thickness to main branches and the trunk.
-To our mind, this looks real.
-Yet when looking at a real tree, its main branches are often freakishly thin relative to their length.
+It defines the character of a tree big time, both visually, and because the thickness dictates the amount of bending.
+It’s tempting to add a lot of thickness, because to our mind, this looks real.
+Yet when looking at a real tree, its main branches are often seem unnaturally thin relative to their length.

 This tip-to-root approach provides perfect results at every age.
-And the Branching Thickness Exponent creates realistic transitions.
+And Join Branches creates realistic transitions.
 The trunk seamlessly flows into the crown like in real trees.

 Root Scale adds extra thickness to the lower trunk close to the surface.
 Root branching adds thickness to this part of a tree.
 Its Distribution controls how far up the trunk this effect is visible.

 As a tree grows older, the branching structure can get quite complex.
 Although the twig system can save amazing amounts of memory, branches can also fill up your GPU quite quickly.
-Advanced Meshing lets you control the resolution of your branches and the resulting amount of polygons.
+The Grove’s adaptive meshing lets you control the resolution of your branches and the resulting amount of polygons.

-The trunk and main branches require most geometric detail, define the resolution of the base with Profile Resolution.
-A resolution of 24 means the base will be a circle described with 24 points.
+The trunk and main branches require most geometric detail, define the resolution of the base with Resolution.
+A resolution of 24 means the base will be a circle described with 24 vertices.
 Especially when using root protrusions, this resolution should be kept quite high.
 But it makes no sense to use the same high resolution for the thin branches up in the tree crown.
-Reduction reduces the resolution of each branch, based on the thickness of its first node.
+Reduce gradually reduces polygons on thinner nodes.

-Instead of growing a full tree and distributing leaves, it is preferable to hand model twigs.
+Instead of growing a full tree with leaves and fruit, The Grove uses twigs to finish off the tree.
 Distributing linked copies of a hand modeled twig saves huge amounts of polygons.
 This makes old trees and even groups of trees lightweight to handle and render.
 Add leaves, flowers and fruits with intricate detail yet little impact on memory.
 This makes the Grove trees ideal for GPU rendering.

-On some trees, twigs grown from apical buds are different from twigs grown from side buds.
+On some trees, twigs grown from end buds (apical buds) are different from twigs grown from side buds (lateral buds).
 Apical twigs are often more powerful, longer and they carry more leaves.
 On some species, flowers appear more prominent on one or the other.
 Enter the name of the Apical Twig object and the Lateral Twig object.
 You can also use one twig for both.

 The twigs system provides huge savings in memory and is quick to render.
 But the amount of polygons can have quite an impact on viewport performance.
 There are two solutions to this problem.
 Either move the two twig duplicator objects to an invisible layer which you enable at render time.
 Or the other option is to change the way Blender draws particles.